Grab and Release

 - Use the ideas in the Ignite a Discussion section below to engage your students in a discussion related to this lesson.

 - Have each pair of students build the Cuboid, and the Medium Motor and Ultrasonic Sensor extensions for their Driving Base.

 - Give the students some time to use the programming stacks provided to explore how this motorized tool can be used to move the Cuboid.

 - Facilitate a discussion about the key features of the Medium Motor extension and its limitations.

 5. Elaborate (15 Min.)

-- Challenge your students to program their Driving Base to use the Ultrasonic Sensor to stop near the Cuboid and then lower its arm to collect and return the Cuboid.
+- Challenge your students to program their Driving Bases to use the Ultrasonic Sensor to stop near the Cuboid and then lower the arm to collect and return the Cuboid.

 - Don’t forget to leave some time for cleanup.